svilme

 Dijkstra Naive Version#

-Dijkstra Algorithm: An algorithm for finding the shortest path from a starting point to other nodes in a weighted graph (with non-negative weights).
+Dijkstra's algorithm: An algorithm for finding the shortest path from a starting point to other nodes in a weighted graph (with non-negative weights).

 • The Dijkstra algorithm can simultaneously find the shortest path from the starting point to all nodes.